gcrsaldanha/codeflix-listagem-videos/cheatsheet.md

 ;

-DELETE FROM categories WHERE id = '3';
+DELETE FROM categories WHERE id = 'uuid';

-UPDATE categories SET name = 'Serie 2' WHERE id = '3';
+UPDATE categories SET name = 'Serie 2' WHERE id = 'uuid';
 ```